T-622/RPI-PICO-I2C-LCD/README.md

 Credit: https://github.com/dhylands/python_lcd/tree/master/lcd mostly to Dave Hylands for the basic api and lcd driver code.

+Project: Check it out for a full step-by-setp guide on Instructables: https://www.instructables.com/RPI-Pico-I2C-LCD-Control/

 This is code adaptded for micropython and the Raspberry Pi PICO specifically.

 Usage: